Esophageal achalasia: Surgery

 Heller myotomy helps 90% of achalasia patients.
 It can usually be performed by a keyhole approach or laparoscopically.
-The myotomy is a lengthwise cut along the esophagus, starting above the LES and extending down onto the stomach a little way.
+The myotomy is a lengthwise cut along the esophagus, starting above the LES and extending down 1 to 2 cm onto the gastric cardia.
 The esophagus is made of several layers, and the myotomy cuts only through the outside muscle layers which are squeezing it shut, leaving the inner mucosal layer intact.

 A partial fundoplication or "wrap", where the fundus (Part of the stomach which hangs above the connection to the oesophagus) is wrapped around said lower oesophagus and sewn to itself, secured to the diaphragm to create pressure on the sphincter post-myotomy, is generally added in order to prevent excessive reflux, which can cause serious damage to the esophagus over time.
 After surgery, patients should keep to a soft diet for several weeks to a month, avoiding foods that can aggravate reflux.

 The most recommended fundoplication to complement Heller myotomy is Dor fundoplication, which consists of a 180- to 200-degree anterior wrap around the esophagus.
 It provides excellent results as compared to Nissen's fundoplication, which is associated with higher incidence of postoperative dysphagia.
+Current evidence suggests that partial fundoplications such as Dor or Toupet result in similar rates of postoperative reflux and dysphagia, although the certainty of this evidence is low.
+In contrast, total (Nissen) fundoplication has been associated with a higher risk of severe postoperative dysphagia.